Real-Time Segmentation Networks should be Latency Aware: A new task for real-time networks

+We propose to change the objective of the segmentation task: currently, the objective of the task is to predict the input frame segmentation.
+Instead, we propose as objective to predict the segmentation of the ``future'' frame \textit{at the time the network finishes its computation}.

-Let us consider a video sequence and let $I_t$ and $S_t$ denote respectively the frame at time $t$ and its ground truth segmentation.
-Let $F$ denote the operation of a semantic segmentation network that processes one image in $l_F$ milliseconds.
-The common way to assess performance is to compute:
+Formally, let us consider a video sequence and let $I_t$ and $S_t$ denote respectively the frame at time $t$ and its ground truth segmentation.
+Let $F$ denote the operation of a network (say semantic segmentation) that takes $l_F$ milliseconds to process the current input $I_t$.
+The common objective is to improve the metric: